kevingillispie/Schema-Scalpel/README.txt

 Google strongly recommends JSON-LD — it's cleaner, easier to maintain, doesn't mix with HTML, and supports the most advanced schema types.

 = Is the plugin secure? =
 Yes.
-As of v2.0.2, the plugin uses the latest WordPress database abstraction standards (including identifier placeholders) to harden all queries.
-All dynamic content is sanitized before storage and escaped on output, ensuring protection against SQL injection and XSS.
+As of v2.0.3, the plugin utilizes strict `$wpdb->prepare()` patterns for all migrations and queries.
+We have hardened the database schema to use `MEDIUMBLOB` for schema storage, preventing data truncation and ensuring large, complex JSON-LD payloads remain intact and valid.

 == Screenshots ==